miaminjikim/workforce-attrition-prediction/README.md

 ## Model

 A logistic regression model was used as a baseline classifier to predict whether an employee would leave the organization.
+Logistic regression was used as a baseline model, while a Random Forest classifier was tested as a non-linear alternative.

 This model was selected because it is: